oracle-samples/oltrain/content/posts/ocne/post-23/index.md

 ## Details

+Because container-based applications are stateless by default, any file updates during the container lifetime are lost.
+However, if your application is stateful, the ability to persist any changes to the filesystem becomes relevant.
+It is this requirement that has led to Kubernetes supporting many types of volumes.
+Many volume types that you may have encountered already are [ephemeral](https://kubernetes.io/docs/concepts/storage/ephemeral-volumes/) (they only exist during the pod lifetime).
+Kubernetes also supports [persistent](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) volumes, which persist any data stored beyond the pod lifetime.
+There are several [Persistent Volume types](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#types-of-persistent-volumes) supported by Kubernetes, and this tutorial will demonstrate one of the simplest - the `local` type, which stores data on devices stored locally on one of the cluster nodes.

-This tutorial shows how to create and use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment.
-Both Persistent Volumes and Persistent Volume Claims work together to provide persistence to any container-based applications deployed onto Oracle Cloud Native Environment.
-You will start by covering how to use Persistent Volumes initially, and then cover the use of Persistent Volume Claims.
+This tutorial shows how to create and use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment (Oracle CNE).
+Persistent Volumes and Persistent Volume Claims work together to provide persistence to any container-based applications deployed onto Oracle CNE.
+You will start by covering how to use Persistent Volumes initially, then cover the use of Persistent Volume Claims.

 ### Objectives

-You will learn:
+In this tutorial, you will learn to:

+- Install the prerequisites for the *oci* provider
+- Use the *oci* provider to create and manage a Kubernetes cluster
 - The difference between a Persistent Volume (PV) and a Persistent Volume Claim (PVC)
-- How to use Persistent Volumes and Persistent Volume Claims with Oracle Cloud Native Environment.
+- How to use Persistent Volumes and Persistent Volume Claims

 ### Prerequisites

-- 3 Oracle Linux systems to use as:
+- Minimum of one Oracle Linux instance
-	- Operator node (ocne-operator-01)
-	- Kubernetes control plane node (ocne-control-01)
-	- Kubernetes worker node (ocne-worker-01)

-- Each system should have the latest Oracle Linux 8 (x86_64) installed
+- Each system should have Oracle Linux installed and configured with:

-- This environment is pre-configured with:
   - An Oracle user account (used during the installation) with sudo access
   - Key-based SSH, also known as password-less SSH, between the hosts

-	- Installation of Oracle Cloud Native Environment and Oracle Cloud Infrastructure Cloud Controller Manager (oci-ccm) module
+- OCI cluster creation requires access to the following resources in an Oracle Cloud Infrastructure tenancy:

+  - Virtual cloud network with four subnets
+  - Network load balancer
+  - Object Storage bucket with minimum 5 GiB available
+  - Compute Custom Image
+  - Compute Arm Shape for the control plane node
+    - VM.Standard.A1.Flex with two OCPU and 12 memory
+  - Compute for each additional control plane and worker node
+    - VM.Standard.E4.Flex with four OCPU and 64 memory